Market-led Proposals Process

 MLP Policy

-The MLP Policy continues to provide a path for businesses to present unique proposals to government.
+The MLP Policy continues to provide a path for the private sector to present unique proposals to the Government.

 The MLP process and preparing your proposal

-It is important that you read the MLP Policy, MLP Supplementary Guidelines, MLP Terms and Conditions and Stage 1 Concept Proposal Template.
+It is important that you read the MLP Policy, Supplementary Guidelines, and Terms and Conditions.

 These documents outline the: